-Staff exchange, in short or long visits to the ERIC hub or any of the nodes, has the obvious advantage of ensuring hands-on work with the experts.
+Several of the Research Infrastructures support mobility of the users, in order to perform experiments, thus contributing to the mobility within the ERA.
+In addition, staff exchange, during short or long visits to the ERIC hub or any of the nodes, has the obvious advantage of ensuring hands-on work with the experts.
 It also promotes networking and engagement.
-When the visit is consequence of user support, as mentioned above, it adds the valuable information that the user can provide to the ERIC staff regarding their needs and expectations, which serves to improve the support but also the services that the ERIC provides.
+When the visit is consequence of user support, as mentioned above, it provides complementary valuable information from the user to the ERIC staff regarding their needs and expectations, which serves to improve not only the support but also the services that the ERIC provides.
 Last, but not least, communication is essential to guarantee that human capacity building reaches all potential users, taking special care of diversity in a very proactive way.